Investing in Apple Stock in 2023

 The annual report is a great first step at finding out about the company, but you’ll want to do more than this.
 You’ll want to study what other companies are doing to compete, because it’s important to have a broader perspective on the industry.

 For example, Apple competes with the largest companies in the world, all of which have deep financial resources and can attract the smartest employees.
-Rivals include Microsoft, Google and Facebook where they battle for market share across various domains, such as smartphones, communication apps and office productivity software.
+Rivals include Microsoft, Google and Meta Platforms (Facebook) where they battle for market share across various domains, such as smartphones, communication apps and office productivity software.
 Each company has its own agenda in the tech world, and that does not always coincide with how Apple is strategizing.

 2. Does Apple make sense in your portfolio?

-Apple has been a fantastic performer for many years, and in 2018 the company earned nearly $60 billion, about 50 percent more than it had just four years before.
+Apple has been a fantastic performer for many years, and in 2021 the company earned nearly $100 billion, about 70 percent more than it had just two years before.
 But you’ll need to keep an eye on this growth stock, because the tech world is all about disrupting the established players such as Apple.
-While legendary company Berkshire Hathaway owns millions of shares in the stock, that may not mean it’s right for you.
-Apple also pays shareholders a quarterly dividend, making it more attractive for certain investors who want to earn passive income.
+While legendary investor Warren Buffett’s company, Berkshire Hathaway, owns millions of shares in the stock, that may not mean it’s right for you.
+Apple does pay shareholders a quarterly dividend, making it more attractive for certain investors who want to earn passive income.